China Briefing, 27 May 2021: Crypto crackdown; ETS launch nears; Energy-saving data centres

 Environmental Research Letters

 According to new research, the future heat risks in China’s major city clusters would be “many times” current levels under high emission-population pathways.
 In comparison, the same risks would “remain similar” to present levels under low emission-population scenarios, the researchers note.
-The paper says that five highly urbanised regions in China may face three to 13 “heat danger days” – those with temperatures higher than 41C – every year between 2041 to 2060.
+The paper says that five highly urbanised regions in China may face three to 13 “heat danger days” – those with the heat stress index (a combined temperature and humidity measure) higher than 41C – every year between 2041 to 2060.
 The number of such days is forecast to surge to eight to 67 between 2081 and 2100, if emissions are very high.
 Prof Zeng Gang, one of the paper’s authors, tells Carbon Brief that climate change research needs to give more attention to health and the economy.
 He hopes “there would be more focus on the effects of the climate extremes caused by global warming”.

 Please email any feedback or tips to This email address is being protected from spambots.
 You need JavaScript enabled to view it.